 Signature Verification

-Every webhook request includes an X-Formtorch-Signature header.
-This is an HMAC-SHA256 signature of the raw request body, signed with your webhook secret.
+Every webhook request includes an X-FormTorch-Signature header containing an HMAC-SHA256 signature of the raw request body, signed with your endpoint’s signing secret.

 Always verify this signature before processing any webhook payload.